 Notification of start The list of profiles to which to send notifications, based on a template, when a data workflow is launched.
-See Generic message templates [p 109].
+See Generic message templates [p 107].
 Notification of completion The list of profiles to which to send notifications, based on a template, when a data workflow is completed.
 The notification is only sent if the workflow has been completed under normal circumstances, that is, not due to an administration action.
-See Generic message templates [p 109].
+See Generic message templates [p 107].
 Notification of error The list of profiles that will receive notifications, based on a template, when a data workflow is in error state.
-See Generic message templates [p 109].
+See Generic message templates [p 107].
 Priority By default, each workflow associated with this model will be launched with this priority.
 Setting a priority is optional.
 If no priority is defined here, and a default priority is set for the repository, the repository default priority will be used for any associated workflow with no priority assigned.
-See Work item priorities [p 145] for more information.
+See Work item priorities [p 143] for more information.
 Note: Only users who are defined as workflow administrators will be able to manually modify the priority level of any associated data workflows.
 Activate quick launch By default, when a workflow is launched, the user is prompted to enter a documentation for the new workflow in an intermediate form.
 This documentation is optional.
 Setting the 'Activate quick launch' property to 'Yes' allows skipping this documentation step and proceeding directly to the workflow launch.
 Automatically open the first step Allows determining the navigation after a workflow is launched.
 By default, once a workflow is launched, the current table (workflow launchers or monitoring > publications) is automatically displayed.
 Enabling this property will allow the workflow user to keep working on the launched workflow.
 If, after the first workflow step is executed, a work item is reached, and this work item can be started by the workflow creator, then the work item is automatically opened (if several work items are reached, the first created is opened).
 This will save the user from selecting the corresponding work item from the work items inbox.
 If no work item has been reached, the next step progress strategy is evaluated.
 If no work item has been opened, the table from which the workflow has been launched is displayed.
 Limitation: This property will be ignored if the first step is a sub-workflow invocation.
 Workflow trigger Component that intercepts the main events of a workflow.
 Permissions Permissions on actions related to the data workflows associated with the workflow model.
+Programmatic action permissions Defines a custom component that handles the permissions of the workflow.
+If set, this overrides all permissions defined in the property 'Permissions'.